See the best-dressed stars from the Oscars red carpet

 Margot Robbie

-Is there anything more striking on the red carpet than a white dress?
+As Margot Robbie clearly knows, white makes a striking statement on the red carpet.
 This standout number from Margot Robbie looked sleek and romantic at the same time.

 Get Stuff We Love